NREL/PyChargeModel/README.md

 `evse_instance = EVSE_class(efficiency=0.99, Prated_kW=6.6, evse_id=1)`

-An EV agent or object can be instantiated by providing the following name-value pairs:
+An EV agent or object can be instantiated by providing the following key-value pairs:
 1. `arrival_time` : relative time of arrival of the vehicle in seconds [reqd.]
 2. `initial_soc` : state of charge (SOC) of the EV at the time of arrival as a fraction between 0.0 and 1.0 [reqd.]
 3. `batterycapacity_kWh` : capacity of the EV battery pack in killowatt-hours, default = 100 kWh [opt. but highly suggested]